Scent of Mystery: Box office

 In its first five shows in Chicago, the film grossed $12,000.
 It went on to earn only $300,000 in theatrical rentals in the United States and Canada.
 Todd later said that he felt that the idea "was just a novelty gimmick.
 Maybe, if it was a gigantic hit, you might make a second film, and at the most, a third, but that would have been it."

 Todd did not produce another film until 1979's The Bell Jar, which was also his last film.

 Soundtrack

-The Scent of Mystery soundtrack was released on CD in 2011 on the Kritzerland label.
-It features a score composed by Mario Nascimbene and two songs from the film sung by Eddie Fisher.
+The Scent of Mystery soundtrack was released on CD in 2008 on the Kritzerland label.
+It features a score composed by Mario Nascimbene and Jordan Ramin, including two songs from the film sung by Eddie Fisher.
+The CD was later repackaged with the 2014 Blu-ray release of Holiday in Spain.

 Rival film

 Scent of Mystery was not the only attempt to combine cinema and smell.
 The AromaRama system, which released scents through the air conditioning system of a theater, was first used for the travelogue Behind the Great Wall in December 1959.